nickesc/loggedmessage/README.md

 `loggedmessage` is a simple but flexible console logging library written in JavaScript with no dependencies. `loggedmessage` comes with common-sense builtin functions and defaults, and works right out of the box.

 The package provides you with functions like `logm` and `timem` to log messages to the console with standard formatting, as well as functions like `errm` and `throwm` for error handling.
+Also included is `printm`, a simple wrapper for `console.log()` that returns an array of the arguments it's given.

 ### Install